kiah2008/jetson_smart_fan/README.md

 # SOURCE CODE CONTRIBUTION
 Your contribution to jetson smart fan Project is much appreciated.
-Please send patches to me through GitHub.
+Please feel free to open issues or pull requests on this Repository.
+If you find this tool useful, you can support me with a star.